How microbusinesses have blunted the economic impact of COVID-19

 Ventures are a source of economic resilience

 The new findings look at ventures in the age of COVID-19.
-GoDaddy gathered the data between January 20 and April 27, when COVID-related job loss was at its peak.
+GoDaddy analyzed data through April, when COVID-related job loss was at its peak.
 This new data reinforces the earlier conclusion that venture density, even in the midst of economic shock, increases economic resilience.
 (The data, and visualization tools, are available for download.)

 The data shows similar resilience among those highly active ventures.
 These highly active ventures have an outsized impact on their local economies: Based on data from 2016 to 2018, our research partners found that adding one more venture per 100 people would increase the household income in a county by $408.